-The ambiguity of spaces, the way planes appear and disappear, not defined but suggested by a small detail or a gesture of the paint, is at the heart of my practice.
-Reduced to subtle forms, I would like the viewer see an abstracted essence of land and sea.
-My process is one of using multiple layers of oil glazes to achieve depth of light and colour, while using the palette knife to add texture and definition.
-Painting for me is a contemplation of a place, a coastal location which I love to return to.
+Predominantly a painter of the coast I am constantly drawn to the horizon, where the sea meets sky or where sea meets land, and by the special qualities of light and elemental weather, particularly of the wild and beautiful Cornish coastline where I live.
+In my painting I like ambiguity of spaces, the way planes appear and disappear, not really fully defined but suggested by a subtle detail or a gesture of the paint, this is at the heart of my practice.
+Reducing the landscape to subtle, minimal forms, I would like the viewer to see an abstracted essence of land and sea.
+My process is one of using multiple layers of oil glazes to achieve depth of light and colour, while using the palette knife for added texture and definition.
+Painting for me is a contemplation of a place, frequently returning to the same location to paint.

 © Copyright Nicola Mosley 2019 all rights reserved